 Please explore the categories below to learn more about engineering-specific merit scholarship opportunities.
 For more information on scholarships for new or current engineering students, please contact scholarship coordinator Gretchen Lee at 303-735-2440 or email@example.com.

 Qualifying freshman students entering the college in the fall of 2016 will be automatically offered an Engineering Merit Scholarship in conjunction with the CU-Boulder Esteemed Scholars Program, as well as the Presidential Scholarship.
 Students admitted to the college who have received a Sewall or Presidential Scholarship offer will be offered a $10,000 four-year Engineering Merit Scholarship ($2,500 per academic year).
 Students who were admitted and received a Hale Scholarship offer will be offered a $6,000 four-year Engineering Merit Scholarship ($1,500 per academic year).
 Students who were admitted and received a Chancellors Achievement Scholarship offer and have ACT/SAT composite/total scores of 34/1490 will be offered a $6,000 four-year Engineering Merit Scholarship ($1,500 per academic year).
 Renewal criteria for the Engineering Merit Scholarship is slightly different from the campus scholarships and will be included in the scholarship offer letter.
 Scholarship offers are guaranteed to students who submit complete applications to the Office of Admissions by January 15, 2016.

 Colorado Boettcher Semi-finalists admitted to the college in 2016 will receive an Engineering Boettcher Semi-finalist Merit Scholarship offer of $16,000 four-year award ($4,000 per academic year) from the College of Engineering and Applied Science instead of the Engineering Merit Scholarships listed above.
-For questions on these Engineering Merit Scholarships, please contact the college scholarship coordinator, Gretchen Lee, at 303-735-2440 or email@example.com.
+For questions on these Engineering Merit Scholarships, please contact the college scholarship coordinator, Gretchen Lee, at 303-735-2440 or firstname.lastname@example.org.